 Electricity Theft - SB 776 by Sen. Baxley (R) and HB 879 by Rep. Burgess (R) would establish criteria for an electric utility and the courts to follow for the recovery of losses associated with illegal marijuana grow houses.
 The criteria include processes to establish the amount of electricity that was stolen.
 After the utility follows these criteria, the burden of proof would shift to the defendant.
+SB 776 and HB 879 passed out of their first committees.

 Linear Facilities - SB 1048 by Sen. Lee (R) and HB 1055 by Rep. Ingram (R) would exclude work by electric utilities on rights-of-way from the definition of "development" under the Florida Local Government Development Agreement Act.
 This is in response to an adverse decision against FP&L in the Third District Court of Appeals which ruled that under the Power Plant Siting Act, the Siting Board must consider local developmental regulations such as undergrounding when the project includes new transmission lines.
 This decision adds a new regulatory step to the power plant siting process when new linear facilities are included in the project which unnecessarily adds time and money to the process.
+SB 1048 is ready for the floor and HB 1055 passed out of its second committee.